HEDIS® Tip Sheet

 • Include caregivers, if applicable, in understanding discharge and follow-up instructions.

-• Utilize EHR flags and reporting to assist patients in need of follow-up visits and those who cancel or do not show up for appointments so appropriate outreach can be made.
+• Utilize EMR flags and reporting reports to assist in tracking patients in need of follow-up visits and those who cancel or do not show up for appointments so appropriate outreach and referrals can be made.
+Assist members with scheduling an in-person or telehealth visit within 7 days of an ED visit.

 • Consider referrals to case managers or social workers to help patients coordinate care.